For previous versions of the Charter, please see here

-The Council may appoint a Deputy Vice-Chancellor.
-Any such appointment shall be made on the recommendation of a committee of the Council that includes within its membership nominees of the Senate.
+The Council may appoint Deputy Vice-Chancellors.
+Any such appointments shall be made on the recommendation of a committee of the Council that includes within its membership nominees of the Senate.

 Subject to the Statutes and Ordinances of the University, a Deputy Vice-Chancellor may act as or on behalf of the Vice-Chancellor on such basis as the Vice-Chancellor may from time to time determine, and shall hold office for such term or terms and subject to such conditions as may from time to time be determined by the Council.

-The Council may appoint Pro-Vice-Chancellors from among the members of Faculty.
+The Council may appoint Pro-Vice-Chancellors.
 Any such appointments shall be made on the recommendation of a committee of the Council which includes within its membership nominees of the Senate.
 Subject to the Statutes and Ordinances of the University, pro-vice-chancellors shall discharge such duties and responsibilities as may from time to time be assigned to them by the Vice-Chancellor or the Council, and shall hold office for such term or terms as may be determined by the Council.

 There shall be a Court which shall have the following powers:

 1. To ask questions about, and to express an opinion on, any matter whatsoever relating to the University; and to convey such opinions to the Council and other University authorities.

 2. To appoint the Chancellor and the Chair of Court (if not Chancellor or Pro-Chancellor).

 3. To co-opt members to serve on the Court in accordance with provisions set out in the Statutes and Ordinances.